LafeLabs/thing/README.md

 ## Decks

 Stacks of maps, philosophy of watershed and street.
 Make laminated maps of "here" in both street and watershed.
 Put each one on imgur.
 Make painted rocks and place them on maps, use to mark the marker created in the wall action above.  go make more markers and share them, build a deck as a stack of maps, then share that with someone, save it to pastebin

+## Build a web page on index.html

+links to learn all the types of code, to how code fits together, the 5 alchemy elements of geometron code, how editor.php works.
+At minimum, though, just make a link to something

 ## Action Geometry